akvo/akvo-form-print/scripts/README.md

 # Release Process Documentation

-This document describes the release process for AkvoFormPrint using our automated setup.
+This document describes the Docker-based release process for AkvoFormPrint.

 ## Project Setup Components